By Jim Hagerty

 Jason Personette, 35, was charged with five counts of criminal sexual assault of a victim between the ages of 13 and 17 with whom he held a position of trust, authority or supervision.
 The assaults occurred between August and November 2017, officials said.

-The charges were first reported by the Register Star on Wednesday.
+The charges were first on Wednesday.

 “No one is above the law,” Winnebago County State’s Attorney Joe Bruscato said at a Thursday press conference, “and everyone is accountable for their actions.”

 According to documents, on at least once occasion Personette had sex with the minor in a squad car and another time at the Cherry Valley Police Department headquarters.
 Officials say the assaults occurred at multiple places around Winnebago County.